 Tracking for the metrics listed above will be provided to the Board through the Housing Element Annual Progress Report which is transmitted to the Board and State Department of Housing and Community Development in the spring of each year.

-Coordination and Partnership Update
+Coordination and partnership update

 To ensure partnership with Cities and Community members through implementation the project will support the creation of a Housing Element Implementation Group (HEIG) that can help us partner with developers and the community to break ground on as many sites as possible by 2026.
-Furthermore, the County of Sonoma recently kicked off a new regional collaborative to work with Sonoma and Napa County jurisdictions to work together on addressing housing policy.
+Furthermore, the County recently kicked off a new regional collaborative to work with Sonoma and Napa County jurisdictions to work together on addressing housing policy.

-Success will be measured not just by the amount of engagement, but also on quality and inclusiveness of the approach and plans (e.g., have we included the public in the decision making process, where has the public been able to reflect its needs in the process, etc.).
+Success will be measured not just by the amount of engagement, but also on quality and inclusiveness of the approach and plans (e.g., have we included the public in the decision making process, and how the public been able to reflect its needs in the process.
+An equity lens through implementation will be applied by working with the community to develop the implementation strategy on how best to achieve the County’s goals.
+By identifying sites near public transportation and easy access to services, the project goal includes consideration of climate impacts.

 The following adopted Housing Element programs direct staff to continue equity and outreach activities throughout the current planning cycle.